PHD PROJECT - ARRAY INFINITIVE

 The aim of this project was to create an altered state of consciousness (ASC) experience through ambient soundscapes and mesmeric VR visuals, which could then be studied to determine if the audience had an awareness that ‘the instrument’, by which I mean sonified and visualised VR-responsive gestures, was controlled by a human.
 In addition, I have examined and reconfigured the architecture of spectatorship through what I have termed the ‘hybrid-audience’, when Array Infinitive was shown to a mixed crowd, which included observers both in and out VR as part of the same collective.

 Methodologically, to understand audience experience in the context of this project, I undertook case studies, research studies and field work to investigate response by way of impact of VR audio-visuals, ASC reaction and gestural performance as a form of instrumentation in VR.
-This research took place through the Glasgow School of Art with supervision team: Francis McKee, Dr. Marianne Greated, Ronan Breslin and Dr James Hutchinson.
-To measure ASC I utilised the MODTAS and 11D-ASC questionnaires and was advised by Dr David Luke of Greenwich University.
+This research took place through the Glasgow School of Art with supervision team: Francis McKee (Director, CCA Glasgow), Dr. Marianne Greated (Dept of Fine Art), Ronan Breslin (Dept of Simulation & Visualisation) and Dr James Hutchinson (Fine Art Critical Studies).
+To measure ASC I utilised the MODTAS and 11D-ASC questionnaires and was advised by Dr David Luke of Greenwich University and Breaking Convention.

 All Rights Reserved